privatenumber/esbuild-loader/README.md

 However, IDEs like [VSCode](https://code.visualstudio.com/docs/languages/typescript) or [WebStorm](https://www.jetbrains.com/help/webstorm/typescript-support.html) have type-checking built in.
 And you can also run `tsc --noEmit` to type check.

+If you'd like type checking to be directly integrated into your webpack build, that is possible too.
+You can use the [`fork-ts-checker-webpack-plugin`](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin), which is a webpack plugin that runs TypeScript type checker on a separate process.

 ## 🌱 Other Webpack plugins

 #### [instant-mocha](https://github.com/privatenumber/instant-mocha)